 My preference is fresh mango, but they have to be properly ripe to ensure they are relatively sweet and smooth.
-I prefer to use the small yellow mangoes as I tend to find they are more consistent in flavor, less likely to be stringy and just generally better unless you have access to a more local source of mangoes that means they won’t be traveling underripe.
+I prefer to use the small yellow mangoes as I tend to find they are more consistent in flavor, less likely to be stringy and just generally better flavor.

 If you can't get fresh or juice, I'd say tinned is a better option as it tends to have better flavor.
 However it is often in syrup, so personally I'd try to drain that off pretty well so not be overly sweet.
 But maybe that's just my taste.

 - Blend chunks of ripe, fresh mango until smooth (or use mango nectar)